 Biz Latin Hub is a company established in 2014 to support local and foreign companies doing business in Latin America, offering a complete portfolio of back-office services; including bilingual legal, accounting, finance, taxation, recruitment, commercial representation, market-entry, and administration services.

 Our group offers an extremely personalized service and fee levels that are competitively placed within the current international market.
 All services provided are in both English and Spanish.
-We are a market leader in aiding foreign and local companies and individuals establishing and developing themselves and their businesses in the region.
+We are a market leader in aiding foreign companies establishing and developing themselves and their businesses in the region.

-Our team of local and expatriate experts offers a range of legal and commercial back-office services that are customized to each of our clients’ needs.
+Our team of bilingual experts offers a range of legal and commercial back-office services that are customized to each of our clients’ needs.
 We can help you and support you in your project.

 We will be happy to support your work or introduce you to our Customs Agent Partner.
 Contact us today via email here for personalized support.
 We’re ready when you are.